How can I quickly find listening/open ports on my computer ?

 You can change "listening" to "established" to see what ports your computer actually communicates with.

-In Windows XP and Win2k3 Server you can use the -O switch with the NETSTAT command to also get a list of all the owning process ID associated with each connection:
+It is also useful to use the -o switch with the NETSTAT command to also get a list of all the owning process ID associated with each connection.
+You can then use those process ids (PIDs) to find out the name of the processes associated with open/listening ports in the Windows Task Manager

 C:\> netstat -ao |find /i "listening"